MNREGA or NREGA: Meaning, Benefits, Eligibility

 What is MGNREGA?

 NREGA was renamed to MGNREGA by Manmohan Singh (then Prime Minister).
-This scheme was officially launched in September 2005, and on 2nd February 2006, it was applied successfully.
+The full form of MGNREGA is Mahatma Gandhi National Rural Employment Guarantee Act.
+This scheme was officially launched in September 2005, and on 2nd February 2006.
+The Act was notified in 200 districts in the first phase, later, several other districts were added.

 This scheme’s responsibility is shared among the centre and the state.
 The central government covers the wages of unskilled manual labourers and 75 per cent of the material costs.
 It even included the pay of semi-skilled and skilled labourers.
 The implementation of the scheme was done in three phases: Phase I, Phase II, and Phase III.